cardillan/mindcode/ROADMAP.markdown

   constant.
 * Recognize dead writes inside loops: `i = 0; while switch1.enabled i += 1 end`: writes to `i` are dead, but not recognized as such.
+* Identify uninitialized global variables (now only reported when they are never written to; use the same logic as for main/local variables instead).
+* Pulling invariant code out of loops/if branches.
+* Generalized constant folding on expression tree, including factoring constants out of complex expressions.
+  * Instruction reordering for better constant folding/subexpression optimization
+    * If an expression being assigned to a user variable is identical to a prior expression assigned to a temporary variable, try to move the assignment to the user variable before the temporary variable.
+Might allow reusing the user variable instead of the temporary one.
 * Visit stackless functions on calls (??):
   * Every result of a visit to stackless function would have to be merged together and then applied to optimizations on that function.
   * Could help keeping track of global variables and memory blocks.
   * Could be used to create more versions of a function, possibly inlining some of them, based on (dis)similarities of variable states between visits (probably quite complex.)
-* Generalized constant folding on expression tree, including factoring constants out of complex expressions.
-  * Pulling invariant code out of loops/if branches.
-  * Instruction reordering for better constant folding/subexpression optimization
-    * If an expression being assigned to a user variable is identical to a prior expression assigned to a temporary variable, try to move the assignment to the user variable before the temporary variable.
-Might allow reusing the user variable instead of the temporary one.
 * Expression distribution:
   * `foo(value ? a : b)` could be turned into `if value foo(a) else foo(b) end`
   * Is useful when at least one value produced by the ternary expression is a constant.